mikolmogorov/Nano-Align/README.md

 ----------------

-The scripts located in "scripts" directory provide some extra functionality for the blockades analysis.
+The scripts located in "scripts" directory provide some extra functionality for the data preprocessing and analysis.

 ### cut-protein-db.py